 The wedding season is on and we are sure you want to look resplendent.
 Sure, your skin needs some lovin'- but don't neglect your hair in the process.
 With colouring, a top knot and the blow-dryer being your go-tos, your hair is bound to lose its volume and shine.
 In fact, it will start looking finer and limper than usual.
-If you feel like your mane isn’t as voluminous as it should be, we tell you a few ways on how to deal with thinning hair that can make your locks look fuller and feel healthier too.
+Thinning hair in women is a common phenomenon.
+If you feel like your mane isn’t as voluminous as it should be, we tell you a few thinning hair remedies that can make your locks look fuller and feel healthier too.

 Nobody looks good with scraggly ends.
 It's a known fact that short hair tends to look healthier and have more volume, since it’s not weighed down.
 Chop off just a few inches of those thin, damaged ends and add layers with the help of a professional hairstylist.
+Thinning hair in women is best camouflaged with layers.
 Layers will frame your face better, adding some extra volume, bounce and thickness.

 Add a bit of bounce to your hair with a volumizing shampoo, preferably without detergents and chemicals.
 We like BBlunt Full On Volume For Fine Hair, that has rice and protein extracts and Schwarzkopf Bonacure Volume Boost Shampoo, with bamboo lift complex.
 Make sure you clarify your hair once a week by applying a paste of baking soda on your scalp and washing it with tepid water.
+This is an important step in your hair thinning treatment.
 Also, if you’re dealing with thin hair, mousse is your best friend.
 Whether you’re blow drying, styling or just leaving your strands to dry naturally, work a lightweight mousse into your roots like Paul Mitchell Extra Body Sculpting Foam for that extra boost and plenty of volume.